Frequently Asked Questions (FAQs) for Tustin Connect K-8

 Are there opportunities to be involved at the neighborhood schools?

 Yes.
-Middle school students (6th-8th) can be dually enrolled at Tustin Connect and their Tustin Unified middle school of residence.
-Students have the option to enroll in 1-2 elective classes at their middle school of residence.
+Middle school students (6th-8th) can participate in sports at their Tustin Unified middle school of residence.

 How often do students attend or check-in at Tustin Connect?

 Students must check-in with their teacher to submit work and receive new assignments weekly.
-Students must attend their assigned class day, and have the additional option to attend lab hours up to three times a week.
+Students must attend their assigned class day, and have the additional option to attend lab hours.
 Student attendance is based on completed work, so it is essential that students complete all of their assigned work every week.